MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 * You can **repeatedly** deploy your solution throughout the development lifecycle and **have confidence** your resources are deployed in a consistent state.
 * You can manage your infrastructure through declarative templates rather than scripts.
 * You can define the dependencies between resources so they're deployed in the correct order.
-* You can apply access control to all services in your resource group because Role-Based Access Control (RBAC) is natively integrated into the management platform.
-* You can apply tags to resources to logically organize all the resources in your subscription.
-* You can clarify your organization's billing by viewing costs for a group of resources sharing the same tag.
 * You can see your template as a documentation of your infrastructure.  ( [Infrastructure as a code](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code) )

 # Template format